-The Secured Message fields definition table defines the exact format.
+- The Secured Message fields definition table defines the exact format.
+This format is specific to AEAD algorithms that append the MAC to the end of the cipher text.
 The Recommendation column applies to the transport and provides a recommendation of its inclusion in the transport binding specification.
 A value of Yes in this column indicates that the respective field should be included in the transport binding specification.
-A value of No indicates the transport should not be included unless necessary and the Description column will have further guidance.

-Secured Message fields definition
+A value of No indicates the respective field should not be included unless necessary and the Description column will have further guidance. - 46 Secured Message fields definition